 Further, there are some additional grounds on which the seller can be found liable for defects in a purchased property:

-As you can see, it is important to do your due diligence when purchasing a home.
+As you can see, it is essential to do your due diligence when purchasing a home.
 However, where latent defects come to light post-purchase, the Small Claims Court is the forum for your claim to be heard.